tubemogul/puppet-maxscale/README.markdown

 This module has been tested against Puppet 3.8 with Ubuntu clients with Maxscale 10.1.

-The spec tests work on puppet 3.x and 4.x.
+The spec tests work on Puppet 3.x and 4.x.

-To work on the Debian OS family servers, it requires the apt module from puppetlabs to be installed.
+To work on Debian OS family servers, it requires the apt module from Puppetlabs to be installed if you want to have this module manage your maxscale repository.

 The implementation for the installation on other operating systems has not been done yet but should be pretty straightforward to do.
 Just ask which one you want